 The government has established the Saudi National Automotive Manufacturing Company (“SNAM”) as the Kingdom of Saudi Arabia’s first vehicle manufacturing company, with a mission of developing a sustainable and integrated national automotive industry through a strategic partnership with the South Korean SsangYong Motor Company.
 SNAM’s stated aims, in line with Vision 2030, are to:

 The one-million-square-meter Auto Cluster, including SNAM’s manufacturing plant, will be located in PlasChem Park in Jubail Industrial City II.
 It was announced in 2019 that the Royal Commission for Jubail and Yanbu had signed a notice to allocate a site for the construction and operation of a SNAM’s vehicle assembly plant in the industrial city at a cost of SR700 million, with a proposed annual production capacity of 10-30,000 cars and the direct creation of 300 jobs.

 This allocation of land is in addition to a cooperation agreement signed in 2017 between SNAM and Sadara Chemical Company (a joint venture between Dow Chemical and Saudi Aramco, whose plant is adjacent to the proposed Automotive Cluster).
 The intention is for tenants in the Automotive Cluster (including manufacturers of automotive parts) to use specialist chemical and plastic products from Sadara’s plant to manufacture automotive parts locally.

 A further recent development in the automotive sector in the Kingdom of Saudi Arabia was the 2018 agreement between the Japanese automotive manufacturer Kosei, the Saudi group Abdul Latif Jameel, and the NICDP to explore the manufacturing of aluminium wheels in the Kingdom of Saudi Arabia through a joint feasibility study.

 The local distribution market for internationally produced vehicles also remains active, as demonstrated by the August 2019 acquisition of the Ford Motor and Lincoln distributorships in the western and southern regions of Saudi Arabia by Mohamed Yousuf Naghi Motors from Al Jazirah Vehicles Agencies Company.

-The Z&Co. team has a range of experience that is relevant to clients engaged in the automotive sector, including:
+The Z&Co.’s team of automotive lawyers offer legal services and has a range of experience that is relevant to clients engaged in the automotive sector, including: